udbhateja/UDProgressButton/README.md

-# progressButton
+# ProgressButton
-A UIButton subclass that shows loader(UIActivityIndicator) in the bounds of Button for asynchronus tasks like API etc.
+A UIButton subclass that shows loader(UIActivityIndicator) within the bounds to perform some async tasks.

 Works with code and storyboard.

-**Storyboard**
+Alt-H1 Storyboard

 Set the class of your button to ProgressButton.
 - Change color of loader using the "*progressColor*" property.
 By default progress color is White.
 - Change loader style using *style* property.
 Styles provided are: white, gray & whiteLarge.